isralduke/thatbook/book-22-song-of-songs.md

 #### The Beloved to Her Lover:

-> How rightlythe young women adore you!
+> How rightly the young women adore you!

 #### The Country Maiden and the Daughters of Jerusalem